Why the Chase Sapphire Preferred is great for Lyft riders

-This rewards credit card offers bonus rewards in quite a few everyday spending categories, including dining, travel, online grocery services, select streaming services and more.
-Cardholders can also earn bonus points on Lyft rides through March 31, 2025—for a total of 5X points on qualifying Lyft rides—which we’ll go over in more detail below.
+Better yet, this rewards credit card offers bonus points in quite a few everyday spending categories, including dining, travel, online grocery services, select streaming services and more.
+Cardholders can also earn bonus points on Lyft rides through March 31, 2025 — for a total of 5X points on qualifying Lyft rides — which we’ll cover in more detail below.

-Be sure to note the major details of the Chase Sapphire Preferred before you sign up, including the sign-up bonus, rewards rate, annual fee and interest rate.
+Make sure you review the major details of the Chase Sapphire Preferred before you sign up, including the card’s sign-up bonus, rewards rate, annual fee and interest rate.
+Doing so can help you decide if this rewards credit card is right for you, or if you should opt for a different Chase card like the Chase Sapphire ReserveⓇ.

-Also, know that points earned with this card fall within the Chase Ultimate Rewards program, which is known for its flexibility.
+Also, know that points earned with this card are part of the Chase Ultimate Rewards program, which is known for its flexibility.
 Cardholders can use their points for cash back, statement credits, gift cards, merchandise, travel through Chase and even 1:1 point transfers to Chase airline and hotel partners.

 Chase Sapphire Preferred highlights